Classic scary stories for Halloween

 Our pick of the best scary books, from classic ghost stories to fiendish mysteries.

-Our pick of the best scary books to read this Halloween, from classic ghost stories and supernatural tales to fiendish mysteries.
+Immerse yourself in the eerie and the macabre this Halloween with the best classic scary stories.
 These classic tales have all the ghosts, vampires and monsters you need for a truly terrifying October 31st.

 The Turn of the Screw and Owen Wingrave